 movie, which took previously unused material from the original work.

-a shame that the same cannot be said of the recent developments in our own children's book series?
-In this year where it seems
+it a shame that the same cannot be said of the recent developments in our own children's book series?
+In this year where it

-like everything has changed, especially nostalgic children's entertainment, it's incredible that this franchise has remained
+seems like everything has changed, especially nostalgic children's entertainment, it's incredible that this franchise has

-mired in the bad old ways of ignoring its heritage while everyone else who can has moved in the opposite direction.
-In this
+remained mired in the bad old ways of ignoring its heritage while everyone else who can has moved in the opposite direction.

-year of revolution, is it going to be our time in 2013 with Andrew Brenner at the helm of writing and Producer, Ian McCue,
+is it going to be our time in 2013 with Andrew Brenner at the helm of writing and Producer, Ian McCue, pushing for a

 makes Thomas the Tank Engine so unique amongst ALL children's properties is that it is so welded